 As someone living with and managing ME/CFS or Long Covid, we know you have questions.
 Below are links to information about some of our most commonly asked questions.

 These resources are not intended to substitute individual, professional medical advice, diagnosis, or treatment.
 Please seek the advice of your medical provider before starting any new medication, treatment, or therapy.
 Solve M.E. cannot give medical or legal advice.

-Keeping track of your symptoms through journaling or charting, especially early on, may help you identify your personal limitations and lead to a quicker and more efficient stabilization of your condition.
-With an important caveat, that this is an “up and down” illness even in the best of times!
+Keeping track of your symptoms through journaling or charting, especially early on, can help you identify your personal limitations and provide valuable data for your medical team.

 The symptoms of ME/CFS and Long Covid are many and varied.
 Symptoms may be constant, worse some days, better some days.
 Or, you may experience a symptom for a while, and then it may dissipate as a diﬀerent symptom appears.
-Visit our About ME/CFS page for a list of symptoms.
+Visit our About ME/CFS page or About Long Covid page for lists of symptoms.

 If you are a person with ME/CFS or Long Covid seeking a support system, or if you are a caregiver and/or loved one, visit our guide here.

 Caregivers are an essential part of a patient’s support network, but caregiving isn’t easy.
 Caregivers face their own emotional, financial, and physical challenges that can lead to burnout, mental health difficulties and other hardships.

 Our friends at CaringInfo.org created an amazing resource for caregivers navigating the legal and logistical challenges of severe illness.
 While designed for people facing life-threatening conditions, many medical resources such as palliative care and hospice, financial resources such as Medicare and insurance, or other items like advance directives or bereavement care, can be helpful for those seeking to learn more.

 For additional support for caregivers, see the below resources: